-Carrying this tradition forward to share with my own children has been important to me.
+Carrying forward this tradition with my own children has been important to me.
 Baking with small children can really test one’s patience though!!!
-Doing it with mine has certainly made me appreciate the time my parents and grandparents spent with us baking, all the more.
+Doing it with mine has certainly made me appreciate the time my parents and grandparents spent with us baking all the more.

-In so doing I feel like I’m keeping a vital part of myself alive, but I’m also making connections between my childhood and theirs, between cultures and countries, between them and their ancestors who are no longer alive but very much a part of who they are, and will become.
+In so doing I feel like I’m keeping a vital part of myself alive, but I’m also making connections between my childhood and theirs, between cultures and countries, between them and their ancestors who are no longer alive but very much a part of who they are, and the kind of adults they will become.